 Rublev Colours clove oil is obtained by redistillation of crude clove leaf oil obtained initially by steam distillation of the dried leaves from cultivated non-GMO clove trees.
 The oil is pure and natural, and unadulterated.
 Raw materials and processed oil were never irradiated.
 The oil was never tested on animals.
 Analysis of the clove oil shows that the main component of the oil is eugenol, with a concentration of 85%.
 Eugenol is a natural antioxidant that prevents or slows the oxidation rate of vegetable oils.

 Uses in Painting

-A drop or two of clove oil can also suppress the odor of turpentine, and even this small amount can give a pleasant odor.
+A drop of clove oil can also suppress the odor of turpentine, and even this small amount can give a pleasant odor.

 Clove oil is also used as a preservative in water-based painting mediums, such as casein, egg tempera, glue (distemper), and watercolor.
-Add a drop to 100 ml (3.3 ounces) of the paint medium, for example, to preserve the paint.
+For example, add a drop to each 100 ml (3.3 ounces) of the paint medium to preserve the paint.

 Origin and History